-When completing the Fieldwork Full Risk Assessment form the first step is to consider planis.net or travel advice from the Ministry of Foreign Affairs of your country (ex: EU Travel Advice website, The Foreign and Commonwealth Office (FCO) website, the Federal Department of Foreign Affairs website, etc) .
-The website details current travel advice for each country and on the risk assessment check-list, you should describe how the advice relates to the activities you will be conducting.
+When completing the Fieldwork Full Risk Assessment form the first step is to consider the website of the Ministry of Foreign Affairs of your country.
+It details current travel advice for each country and on the risk assessment check-list, you should describe how the advice relates to the activities you will be conducting.
 The form asks you to consider the risks you may encounter and describe the measures you will take to minimise risk.
 Some items on the list may not be applicable and the list is not intended to be exhaustive.
 The object of any full risk assessment is to identify all the hazards associated with the work, to assess the risk that these hazards present under particular circumstances, and to plan mitigation.
 On completion the written assessment should evidence that you have identified the areas of work that present particular problems and put plans in place to reduce the risks to an acceptable level.
 Please note Travel Advice websites should be consulted on a regular basis before travel and a risk assessment updated where necessary should a situation in a country change.